California State Route 99: As a state route

 During the 20th century, Caltrans gradually widened Route 99 into a four-lane expressway for the length of the entire segment from Wheeler Ridge to Sacramento.
 The agency did not immediately upgrade Route 99 to a freeway, since the West Side Freeway had already been selected as the preferred alternative for north–south long-distance traffic.
 As traffic levels along the Route 99 corridor continued to increase, the at-grade intersections on the expressway became extremely dangerous.
 Drivers on cross-streets who needed to cross the expressway often had to wait for many minutes at those intersections to find suitable gaps in which to dart across heavy through traffic on Route 99 moving at near-freeway speeds.
 If drivers became impatient or mistimed the speed of through traffic, the result was often a dangerous side collision.
 Therefore, Caltrans upgraded or replaced those intersections one-by-one with freeway interchanges, and often added frontage roads for access to adjacent parcels.
 This work proceeded very slowly over several decades, as Caltrans needed to balance the rising level of danger at the rural intersections on Route 99 with other urgent construction priorities in California's rapidly growing metropolitan areas.

 By 2012, there was only one remaining expressway segment with at-grade intersections on Route 99 between Sacramento and Wheeler Ridge, in Merced County between the cities of Chowchilla and Atwater.
 On December 11, 2012, Caltrans commenced construction on a project to upgrade that segment to a six-lane freeway with full access control.
 On January 15, 2016, Caltrans officially opened the Plainsburg Road interchange, which completed the conversion of Route 99 south of Sacramento to a freeway built to near-interstate standards.

 Future

-Caltrans' long-range plans recommend that SR 99 be upgraded to Interstate Highway standards between its southern end and Sacramento, which would require upgrading some substandard sections.
-Caltrans once suggested the route could be designated as either I-7 or I-9, in accordance with the Interstate Highway System's numbering standards (being just east of and parallel to I-5).
-However, the freeway is not currently part of the Interstate Highway system.
+Caltrans' long-range plans have proposed upgrading SR 99 to Interstate Highway standards between its southern terminus at Wheeler Ridge and Sacramento, which would require improvements to several substandard sections.
+Caltrans has suggested that the route could be designated as either I-7 or I-9.

+The proposed upgrades are outlined in the Caltrans Route 99 Corridor Enhancement Master Plan, which proposed two routing options.
+Under the first proposal, the route would run from the Wheeler Ridge Interchange north through Bakersfield and Fresno to Stockton, then west along SR 4 to I-5 in central Stockton.
+Under the second proposal, the route would continue north from Stockton along SR 99 to Sacramento, then west along the Capital City Freeway to I-5 at the I-5/US 50 interchange.
+The Sacramento proposal would also connect the existing northern segment of SR 99 with the Interstate Highway System.

+In August 2005, the federal SAFETEA-LU law designated SR 99 from Wheeler Ridge through Stockton and Sacramento as High Priority Corridor 54, the California Farm-to-Market Corridor.
+The legislation also designated the corridor as a future segment of the Interstate Highway System.